-After May 1, students will be reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
+After May 1, students are reviewed for federal financial aid as long as they have a valid FAFSA on file, are enrolled in a minimum of 6 credits (combined total for all summer sessions), and are otherwise eligible.
 For students whose first term of enrollment will be the summer 2018 term, you will need to have both the 2017-2018 FAFSA on file for the summer and the 2018-2019 FAFSA on file for the fall.
 Please be sure to do both applications if you are a summer admit.
 If you wish to apply for a private loan, you will need to apply with your chosen lender.

 IMPORTANT: The May 1 deadline for scholarship review does not apply to students enrolled in the SPS Division of Applied Undergraduate Studies.
 Students in this program are automatically reviewed for scholarship eligibility upon enrollment.
 The May 1 deadline also does not apply to the 3-year dance program at Tisch School of the Arts, or if you will be a Junior in the accelerated Nursing program in summer 2018.